Overview of Wisconsin Colleges & Schools

-There are fourteen public 4-year state universities and colleges in Wisconsin.
+There are zero public 4-year state universities and colleges in Wisconsin.
 These four-year institutions predominantly offer bachelor's or higher level programs and some may even include research facilities.
 See a state-wide list of the state universities and colleges in Wisconsin.

 Private Universities & Colleges

-In Wisconsin there are thirty-three accredited private four-year colleges.
+In Wisconsin there are zero accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in Wisconsin.